Nat Coombs: NFL

 In 2007 Coombs began presenting Channel 5's live NFL American football coverage, alongside Mike Carlson broadcasting all Sunday Night Football and some Monday Night Football games.
 He hosted Channel 5 coverage between 2007-2010 and also co-presented NFL: UK, a weekly magazine show, also on Channel 5 that was shown on Saturday mornings, alongside Trevor Nelson and Natalie Pinkham.

 In 2010 Coombs moved to BBC Radio Five Live where he anchored live games weekly.
 He moved to Channel 4 in 2012, hosting NFL Live every Sunday alongside Mike Carlson, as well as the NFL International Series games and the Super Bowl.
 He also worked alongside Vernon Kay for a weekly NFL highlights show.

 In 2015, the BBC agreed to a TV deal with the NFL where Coombs was named as one of the hosts, anchoring the majority of the NFL London games between 2015-2022 as well as Super Bowl LVI.
+In 2025 he was announced as FIVE's anchor for the NFL International Series games from Dublin and London alongside Osi Umenyiora.

 He currently anchors live coverage for the TalkSport radio network, including a weekly live show and contributes regularly to The Times.